Today’s non-clinical spotlight focuses on Francisco Maia, PT, DPT, CCRT, who carved his own niche as a canine physical therapist at The K9PT.

 My first job was working as a floating therapist for a large (nationwide) company covering their clinics in the Western PA/Pittsburgh area.
 I basically would spend every week in a different clinic to cover for therapists’ time-off.
 During that time, I covered about 35 clinics in a bit over a year!
 The cons were the lack of continuity in patient care and having to adapt to different therapists’ treatment protocols, but the pros were that it really helped me develop my communication with patients as I had to “sell” myself to new patients every week.

 After a year or so, I got promoted to a Clinic Director position at one of their local clinics; however, after awhile I realized that wasn’t what I wanted.
-I was looking for different options and learned about canine rehab after speaking to a former coworker who was going through her certification.
+I was looking for different options and learned about canine rehabilitation after speaking to a former coworker who was going through her certification.
 I started to do some research and looked more into it, and quickly realized that I wanted to work with animals instead!

 I had to leave that position for a variety of reasons, and started to work as a contractor at a private clinic focused on sports medicine and rehab.
 That was a great fit because I also loved working with athletes, and the flexibility in the schedule of a contractor allowed me to complete my certification in canine rehab.